Investment in Building Construction

 - Non-residential building construction

 - Residential construction

 Data sources and methodology

-All investment in non-residential building as defined by the Capital and Repair Expenditure Survey (record number 2803) on type of asset, grouped by commercial, industrial and institutional components.
+All investment in non-residential building are defined by type of asset, and grouped by commercial, industrial and institutional components.

 This methodology does not apply.